 - Also, the Soul Reapers can only cleanse the soul of crimes committed as a Hollow, as Ichigo learns when he battles one that was a Serial Killer in life.
 That one went straight to Hell.

 - Puella Magi Madoka Magica: is essentially what the title character becomes at the end of the series.
-She prevents magical girls being consumed by despair and becoming Witches by cleansing their souls as they die.
+She prevents magical girls being consumed by despair and becoming Witches by taking them and the witches they would have become with her.

 - In Chick Tracts, any Christian can save lost souls from certain damnation, casting out evil spirits along the way.